magento/knowledge-base/docs/guides/kb-formatting-guide.md

 [Adobe](https://www.adobe.com)
 ```

-### Links to images
+### Links to attachments

+All types of attachments should be .png, .jpg, and .jpeg formats.
+We only accept attachments that are in these three formats.

-To insert an image, place the image to *assets* sub-folder in the same section folder as the article, and use the following syntax to insert the image to your article:
+To insert an attachment to your article, place your file in the *assets* sub-folder in the same section folder as the article, and use the following syntax to insert the attachment.

 ```markdown
 ![alt text](assets/image.png)
 ```
-Keep in mind that we only accept .png, .jpg, and .jpeg formats.

-If you want to customize the size of your image, you will need to use HTML:
+If you want to customize the size of your image, you will need to do that using the following HTML tag:
 ```html
 <img src = "assets/image.png" alt = "your alt text" style="width:50px;height:100px;">
 ```

-### Links to attached files
-You can upload *.pdf* and *.zip* files and add links to them in article, so that users can download the files.

-To do so, place the files in the *assets* sub-folder in the same section folder as the article, and use the following syntax to insert the link to the file in your article:

 ```markdown
 [asset_title](assets/%file_name%).